borkdude/quickdoc/README.md

 ## CLI usage

-Add the following to your a `deps.edn` alias:
+Add the following alias to your `deps.edn`, either global or project-local:

 ``` clojure
 :quickdoc